mrgoswami20/react-practices/README.md

 ## Introduction

 I'm excited to embark on this journey to hone my skills in React and its related technologies.
-This README will serve as a record of my progress and goals throughout this endeavor.
+This README will serve as a record of my progress and goals throughout this endeavour.

 ## Goals

 - **Practice React:** I aim to deepen my understanding of React by working on various projects, implementing different features, and experimenting with different approaches.

 - **Master Redux:** Understanding and effectively implementing Redux is a key aspect of modern React development.
-I will dedicate time to learning Redux principles and integrating it into my projects.
+I will dedicate time to learning and integrating Redux principles into my projects.

 - **JavaScript Proficiency:** JavaScript is the backbone of React development.
 I will continue to enhance my JavaScript skills, exploring advanced concepts and best practices.